uber/logtron/README.md

 If you pass a `statsd` client to the `Kafka` backend it will use the `statsd` client to record information about the health of the `Kafka` backend.

+#### `options.kafkaClient`

+If you pass a `kafkaClient` to the `Kafka` backend it will use this to write to kafka instead of creating it's own client.
+  You must ensure this is an instance of the `uber-nodesol-write` module.

 ### `var backend = Sentry(options)`